HUMAN RESOURCES FRAMEWORK POLICY

 6. Evaluations of Performance and Development

-a) Perform periodic evaluations of the performance of the employees of the Group.
+a) Perform periodic evaluations of the performance of the professionals of the Group.

 b) Communicate the results thereof to the employees evaluated so as to favour their professional development.

-c) In the process of salary evaluation or review, avoid direct participation by professionals who are family members or who have a similar personal connection with the affected employees.
+c) In the process of salary evaluation or review, avoid direct participation by professionals who are family members or who have a similar personal connection with the affected professionals.

 7. Remuneration System